etienne-martin/express-aggressive-cache/README.md

 yarn test:watch
 ```

-You can also run the following command to start the http server that is used to execute the tests:
+You can also run the following command to start the http server that is used when executing the tests:

 ```bash
 yarn test:server